Salary Survey Icon

 Mobile dental practice

 There are many benefits to a mobile dental practice.
-First of all, you may be able to find a niche in any area where dental services are inaccessible or difficult for individuals to obtain.
+First, you may be able to find a niche in any area where dental services are inaccessible or difficult for individuals to obtain.
 Second, the overhead costs of a mobile practice may fall far below what a brick-and-mortar office commands.
 The theory of going where you are needed could be the key to attaining and maintaining a loyal clientele amid a competitive market.

 Independent clinical consultant

-If you want to make your hours and be your boss, consider offering your services as a consultant.
+If you want to make your own hours and be your own boss, consider offering your services as a consultant.
 This could be in terms of a market or product you are offering insight on, or it may be to an agency or business in the dental industry.
 You are a clinician, and your experience is valuable; allow this insight to forge the way toward an independent role as a consultant in some manner or niche in the dental industry.

 Founder of a non-profit agency

 Want to make a difference?
-Give some thought to starting your non-profit agency.
-This could be providing much-needed dental services to a particular demographic, such as shut-ins, the elderly, or the incarcerated.
+Give some thought to starting a non-profit agency.
+This could provide much-needed dental services to a particular demographic, such as shut-ins, the elderly, or the incarcerated.
 Research available grants and funding that may be available as you begin to design and plan your business model; seek out other professionals with similar missions that may want to contribute some of their time or expertise to your cause.
 Over time, this agency could grow into an enterprise that allows you the freedom to be your own boss and the income to support your desired lifestyle.

 Professional speaker, writer, or educator